 Residents Maintain Autonomy

 In Danville Care Center, 13.3% Percentage of Patients

 This tells you the percentage of patients who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Preserving mobility is often a great sign for residents' well-being.
+This indicates the percent of residents who maintained mobility over time.
+Preserving mobility is often a good sign for residents' health.